 Your tiny tot is always on the go, running, dancing, climbing.
-His energy levels are up, up, up!
+His/her energy levels are up, up, up!
 Your busy 1 year 7 months old toddler wants to be everywhere, go everywhere, see everything.
-Cabinets are opened, laundry baskets overturned, and you see his adorable smile peek out from under the sheets.
+Cabinets are opened, laundry baskets overturned, and you see that adorable smile peek out from under the sheets.
 Other than creating cute chaos, what other developments and milestones should you expect to see from your toddler this month?

 19 Month Old Development and Milestones: Is Your Tot on Track?